 What type of fish can I catch in South Georgian Bay?

 Southern Georgian Bay enjoys the fortune of being able to catch nearly every species available in Ontario somewhere and at some point in the year.
 There are some species that, yes there would be better areas in Ontario to try – but it’s not to say they aren’t here.
-We enjoy a healthy season of “green” fish – Smallmouth bass, northern pike for example but pickerel, muskie are harder to find.
+We enjoy a healthy season of “green” fish – Smallmouth bass, northern pike, for example, but pickerel and muskie are harder to find.
 We are more known for “Silver” fish, those being – Salmon, Rainbow Trout, Lake Trout, Brown Trout.
-Work hard enough and put the hours on the water and any species is possible!
+Work hard enough and put in the hours on the water and any species is possible!